 A set of curated resources and tools – both from USAID and external sources – related to strengthening urban resilience are available in the Urban Resilience Resources section.

-In addition to the forthcoming Urban Resilience Framework, other key USAID resources and tools related to strengthening urban resilience include:
+In addition to the Urban Resilience Technical Guidance, other key USAID resources and tools related to strengthening urban resilience include:

 Urban Resilience Learning Brief.
 This is one in a series of briefs developed based on emerging trends in urban spaces.